ufora/ufora/doc/source/tutorials/aws.rst

 SSH Tunnelling
 ^^^^^^^^^^^^^^

-By default, to keep things secure, :doc:`../reference/pyfora_aws` keeps all ports on launched instances inaccessible to incoming connections, with the exception of port 22 for SSH connections.
+By default, to keep things secure, :doc:`pyfora_aws </reference/pyfora_aws>` keeps all ports on launched instances inaccessible to incoming connections, with the exception of port 22 for SSH connections.
 The easiest secure way to connect to the launched instance from your machine is by tunnelling ``pyfora``'s HTTP port - 30000 - over SSH.
 This means that all traffic between your machine and the instance is